carpentries/carpentries.org-archive/pages/core-team-projects.md

 </summary>

 #### Communications Strategy and Implementation Plan

 As you may remember, [we developed our community communications strategy in Q1](https://carpentries.org/blog/2019/04/how-and-why-we-communicate/), an exercise that allowed us to define our goals around use of our communications platforms, outline the audiences we communicate to, and integrate inclusivity practices for all communications on The Carpentries channels.
 [We then started implementing it across our platforms and resources in Q2](https://carpentries.org/blog/2019/07/carpentries-comms-strategy/) and have continued with this implementation work in Q3.
 One of our primary goals for this year is to empower our community members to document and share their knowledge and experiences on our community blog, YouTube channel](https://www.youtube.com/thecarpentries) and other community spaces.
 Our [communications “how-to” guides](https://docs.carpentries.org/topic_folders/communications/guides/index.html) in our handbook are one primary tool we are currently using to achieve this, so have a read and let us know what other guides you would like The Carpentries team to make available for you.

 #### The Carpentries Values

 As our community coalesces into a shared identity as “The Carpentries”, defining our core values is a priority.
 Our community values shape everything from the ways that we communicate, to the work that we take on, to the funding opportunities we pursue.
 [Feedback from our community members](https://carpentries.org/blog/2019/09/carpentries-values-update-and-question-three/) has been, and will continue to be, vital in articulating these values.
 We are looking forward to continuing these conversations and formulating these values with our community in Q4 and beyond.
 For everyone who has interacted / collaborated with members of The Carpentries community in workshops, conferences or across different initiatives, take a few minutes to answer three questions via [GitHub](https://github.com/carpentries/conversations/issues/21), [our community Discussion channel](https://carpentries.topicbox.com/groups/discuss/T9029fc4692993ab1/input-needed-help-us-articulate-the-carpentries-values) or anonymously via [this Google Form](https://forms.gle/gZmafyLVKAHBqfgc6).

-#### Work outside the CoCc Mandate
-In Q3 2019, we [assembled a task force](https://carpentries.org/blog/2019/07/incidents-outside-cocc-mandate/) to develop recommendations to the Executive Council for developing support structures and guidelines for incidents that happen outside the mandate of The Carpentries Code of Conduct committee.
-The task force [gathered feedback from our community](https://carpentries.org/blog/2019/08/collecting-incidents-community/) and released a [public report of their discussions and recommendations](https://carpentries.org/blog/2019/09/cocc-taskforce-summary-recommendations/).
-In Q4, staff and the Executive Council will work together in deciding follow-up actions on these recommendations.

 </details>